Manaaia/boilerplate-symfony-react/README.md

 Please feel free to use this boilerplate for your projects.
 You can simply clone the repository, update the .env file, and start developing your application.

+### Requirements
+To run this boilerplate, you only need to have the following installed on your machine:
+- Docker
+- Docker Compose
+- Task

+### Getting started
+1. Clone the repository
+2. Update the .env file with your desired values
+3. Run `task install` to install the application
+4. Run `task start` to start the application
+5. Open `http://localhost` in your browser

+### Available urls
+- Client: `http://localhost`
+- Server: `http://api.localhost`

 ### Technologies
 - ReactJs: Client side
 - Typescript: Better JS
+- Vite: Build tool for ReactJs
 - Symfony: Server side (PHP)
+- Nginx: To serve Symfony
 - Docker: Containerization
-- Nginx: Web server for api (server)
 - Traefik: Reverse proxy for routing
 - MySQL: Database
 - Taskfile: Task runner
 - PhpStan: Static analysis tool for PHP (setup at max level)
 - PhpCsFixer: PHP coding standards fixer

-### Requirements
-- Docker
-- Docker Compose
-- Task

-### Installation
-1. Clone the repository
-2. Run `task install` to install the application
-3. Run `task start` to start the application
-4. Open `http://localhost` in your browser

-### Available urls
-- Client: `http://localhost`
-- Server: `http://api.localhost`
+- ESLint: Linter for JS
+- Dependabot: Automated dependency updates (you'll need to enable it in your repository)

 ### Next steps
 - Improve Dockerfile for security
 - Add production environment
 - Introduction of Github Actions for CI/CD
-- Add linters
 - Add test frameworks